jercul79/geany-plugin-purdy/README.md

 make
 ```

-Copy the generated .so to geany's plugin location.
+Copy the generated .so to Geany's plugin location.

 ```
 make install